MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureBatchCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureBatchCertificate** cmdlet gets the certificates in the azure_2 Batch account that the *BatchContext* parameter specifies.
+The **Get-AzureBatchCertificate** cmdlet gets the certificates in the Azure Batch account that the *BatchContext* parameter specifies.
 To obtain a particular certificate, specify the *ThumbprintAlgorithm* and *Thumbprint* parameters.
 Specify the *Filter* parameter to get the certificates that match an Open Data Protocol (OData) filter.